How to Measure Job Satisfaction and Foster Happy Employees

 - Work environment

 - Relationship with manager(s)

 - Salary or wages

 Measuring job satisfaction also allows you to identify problems within your workforce that may otherwise go unnoticed.
-The reasons are many, and they fall into one of three parts of the mind.
-Your feedback may include expressions like these; they aren’t receiving recognition for their hard work, or perhaps they are being forced to long hours with little or no flexibility, or they feel ill equipped for managing change.
-Measuring job satisfaction measures are essential to your business growth and sustainability, You can then use this information to create metrics for ensuring engagement and satisfaction.
+The reasons are many and they fall into one of three parts of the mind.
+Your feedback may include expressions like these; they aren’t receiving recognition for their hard work, or perhaps they are being forced into long hours with little or no flexibility, or they feel ill equipped to meet expectations or manage change.
+Job satisfaction metrics are essential to your business growth and sustainability; the upkeep of employee satisfaction is your business immunity against external challenges to growth.

-- Alignment of conative or natural method of execution to role expectations
+- Alignment of conative or natural method of execution with role expectations

-- Level of cognitive or learned knowledge base and skills to role requirements
+- Leverage of cognitive or learned knowledge base and skills to role requirements

 - Level of affective influence or collaborative strengths and positive cultural influence

 You can use a suggestion box to get continual feedback on job satisfaction.
 Some employers assume that suggestion boxes are only useful for collecting feedback from customers, but a suggestion box is equally useful for collecting feedback from employees.

 Employees can prefer to give feedback anonymously for fear of repercussions.
 With a suggestion box, they can leave feedback anonymously without revealing their identities.
 You can encourage employees to fill out a card and leave it in the suggestion box.
 You can then collect their responses to gauge overall job satisfaction.